New York Times Digital

 Login or Create an Account

 In order to use your code, you’ll need to associate it with a NYTimes.com account.
 If you don’t have one, you’ll need to create one.
 Sign up with your email or through your existing Facebook or Twitter accounts.
 You might already have a NYTimes.com account, in which case you should click the “Log in here” link instead.
 If you’ve forgotten your password you can follow the prompts to have it sent to you again.**

 Once you’ve either logged in with a current account or created an account, you’ll be taken to a SUCCESS page which tells you your pass is active.

 Your pass will work on any computer where you log in to your NYTimes.com account, so you can use it on your iPad, work computer, laptop, wherever.

-If you have the New York Times app, or want to download it, you’ll also have unlimited 24 hour access there as well once you’ve logged into the app with your NYTimes.com account.
+If you have the New York Times app, or want to download it, you’ll also have unlimited 24-hour access there once you’ve logged into the app with your NYTimes.com account.
 You’ll also get a confirmation email sent to whichever email account you used to sign up with NYTimes.com.

 * After the first 24 hours have passed, you will need to redeem another code for another 24 hours of remote access (i.e. Repeat Step 1).
 This is the licensing model that New York Times has negotiated with public libraries.

 ** Please be advised that registering an email address with New York Times Digital will opt you in to receiving email marketing communications from the New York Times.
 To opt-out of receiving mailings, follow the unsubscribe instructions at the bottom of these messages.